 Kefir & Kombucha are probiotic powerhouses.
 I have written countless articles on kombucha and kefir, and I try to consume them every day.
 I can't say enough about these foods and I have 7 reasons why I eat each of these wonderful probiotic cultured foods.
 They are my secret weapons, check it out.

 🍓 🍎 So, there you have it.
 I have lots of reasons to consume this salad, but I left off the most important reason of all.
 It's crazy good and easy to make, and EVERYBODY will love this.
 It's a great way to spread lots of good bacteria at your 4th of July picnic.
 It's really important that we all start getting lots of healthy strains of good bacteria in us.
 Then, wherever you go — whatever you do — you take it with you and spread it to the world.
 It's important!
 Check out the recipe below!

 Kefir & Kombucha Fruit Salad

 Berry Kombucha Vinaigrette

 - Place the orange juice, kombucha, and preserves into a blender and blend until well combined.
 Set aside to prepare the salad.

 - Place the apples, strawberries, blueberries and walnuts into a medium size bowl and toss to combine.
 Sprinkle with parsley and pour half of the Kombucha Berry Vinaigrette over the salad and toss till well combined.

 - Place your kefir cheese on a plate and pour some of the Kombucha Berry Vinaigrette over the top, saving some for people to add more.
 Then drizzle with honey.
-Scoop out small amounts of kefir cheese and top with salad and extra dressing.
+Top salad with small scoops of kefir cheese and extra dressing.